Notebook source code: notebooks/19_practical_methods__aac.ipynb

 2.6457513110645907

-Or, if the matching has been already run, we can use the identity matcher in the distance, to avoid computing the matching twice:
+Or, if matching has been already done, we can use the total space distance, to avoid computing the matching twice:

 In [8]: